 were views or instances generated from the 3D model

 and dimensioned in a documentation module.
 All annotation was added.
 These were printed and

-handled just like drawings and delivered as prints.
-I coined these the
+handled just like drawings and delivered as prints, at Boeing the

 Acrobat did the AID move to the incredibly flexible and widely available PDF.

 Today, we can print our AIDs directly to PDFs from all 3D CAD systems.

 The small manufacturing companies are now creating fully detailed AID